Georgios P. Georgiou

 -

-L2 speech perception and the role of phonological short-term memory and nonverbal intelligence (PI: Dr Georgios Georgiou; Researchers: Dr Aretousa Giannakou, Dr Katarzyna Alexander)
+L2 speech perception and the role of phonological short-term memory and nonverbal intelligence

 -

-Perception of Dutch vowels by Greek speakers (PI: Dr Georgios Georgiou; Researcher: Ms Dimitra Dimitriou)
+Perception of Catalan vowels by Greek speakers

 -